The weaponization of "tranny" - from term of endearment to hate speech

 "Yes it is.
 You're a transphobe."

-"No I don't," I said, as we now both got rather agitated.
+"No I'm not," he said, as they both now got rather agitated.

 "You obviously hate transgender people," she spat out with a venom, and turned away dismissively.

-I could not understand the reaction to the use of the word tranny.
-The writer was now in his late sixties, raised during the Sixties and Seventies.
-During that move from teen to adult he had occasionally encountered transvestites, transsexuals and "drag queens" and knew about those people who liked to cross-dress or present as the opposite sex.
-In addition, many Australians who liked to abbreviate terms for general speech, and at the time the word tranny was one of those - a simple, generic term referring to transvestites or those others with forms of the behaviour where original sex is rejected or ignored to varying degrees and one presents as the other.
+He was somewhat elderly, raised during the Sixties and Seventies in an era of immense cultural change.
+During the move from teenage to adulthood he had occasionally encountered transvestites, transsexuals and "drag queens" in Sydney, and knew about those people who liked to cross-dress or present as the opposite sex.
+Trans was a catch-all term commonly used and an abbreviation, as was common in the Australian language.
+Tranny was also one of those words - a simple, generic term referring to transvestites or those others with forms of the behaviour where original sex is rejected or ignored to varying degrees, and where one sex usually presents as the other.

-"You cannot say that!" she repeated, getting quite upset at the writer's defence if the word.
+"You cannot say that!" she repeated, getting quite upset at the writer's defence of the word as non-derogatory and, in fact, respectful.

 "WTF!" came to mind in response, followed by utter bewilderment.
-Perhaps a new dawn will bring some understanding in regard to what had just come to pass.
+Perhaps a new dawn would bring some understanding in regard to what had just come to pass between young and old.

 --------------------